Derivation of the viscoelastic stress in Stokes flows induced by non-spherical Brownian rigid particles through homogenization: Introduction

 Instead, we consider a simplified microscopic model keeping those aspects that produce the viscoelastic stress: First, we model the fluid by the stationary Stokes equations with no-slip conditions and balance laws on each particle.
 Second, we freeze the time evolution of the particle centers and assume that there is no exchange of net force between the particles and the fluid.
 Third, we model the evolution of the particle orientation as if they were all alone in infinite fluid.
 Correspondingly, the Brownian torques at each particle are independent of each other.
 We also include an external torque acting on the particles which could be related to an external fluid flow, a magnetic force or chemotaxis.
 We mainly consider such a torque in order to have a nontrivial particle distribution for very small Deborah numbers $\De \to 0$.
 For simplicity we do not include the effect of these torques on the fluid.

 After non-dimensionalization, this leads to the system

-Here, the particles $\B_i$, $1 \leq i \leq n$, are obtained from an arbitrary axisymmetric reference particle (not necessarily rod-like) by translation, rotation and rescaling with a factor $r$ which only depends on the number of particles $n$.
+Here, the particles $\B_i(t)$, $1 \leq i \leq n$, are obtained from an arbitrary axisymmetric reference particle (not necessarily rod-like) by translation, rotation and rescaling with a factor $r$ which only depends on the number of particles $n$.
 Moreover, $\phi_n = n r^3$ is the volume fraction of the particles, $x_i \in \R^3$, $\xi_i \in \S^2$ the particle centers and orientations, $\mR_2(\xi_i)$ and $\gamma_{rot}$ are related to the particle resistance to rotation, $D u_n$ is the symmetric gradient of $u_n$, $\Sigma(u_n,p_n)$ is the fluid stress, and $\nu$ the outer unit normal.
 Moreover, $B_i$ are Brownian motions, $\dot B_i$ corresponding white noise and $\circ$ indicates a product in the Stratonovitch sense.
 Finally $h$ is a given function related to an external torque.

-\rh{We emphasize that the equation for the fluid \eqref{eq:Stokes.micro.T_D.intro} implicitly depends on time trough the particle orientations as well as the random torques.
-The latter also prevent from an interpretation of this equation pointwise in time.}
+\rh{We emphasize that the equation for the fluid \eqref{eq:Stokes.micro.T_D.intro} does not involve the time derivative $\partial_t u$ as we neglect the fluid inertia.
+Nevertheless, the fluid velocity $u = u(t,x)$} implicitly depends on time trough the particle orientations as well as the random torques.
+The latter also prevents an interpretation of this equation pointwise in time.
+For the precise notion of solutions $u$ to \eqref{eq:Stokes.micro.T_D.intro} we refer to Subsection \ref{sec:well-posedness}.

 For details about the modeling we refer to Section \ref{section2} where we obtain this system (after non-dimensionalization) as a simplified version of a more physically accurate microscopic system.
 We refer to Subsection \ref{subsec:discussion} for a discussion on the difficulties to treat such a more accurate system.
 A benefit of this simplified system is that it reveals very clearly that the elastic part of the stress arises because of the interplay of the rotational Brownian motion, the Brownian torque on the fluid and the particle anisotropy, as explained in the previous subsection.
+More precisely, the elastic stress $\sigma_e$ arises as a mean-field/Law-of-Large-Numbers term from the expectation of the stresslets produced at each particle through the random torque, whose time integrals read

+Here, $\mS(\xi_i(s)) \colon \R^3 \to \R^{3 \times 3}$ is the linear map that maps a given torque to the stresslet that a particle with orientation $\xi_i(s)$ exerts on the fluid when the particle is alone in an unperturbed fluid (see Subsection \ref{sec:resistance}).
+Since $\xi_i(s)$ itself solves the SDE \eqref{eq:Particles.T_D.intro} involving $B_i$, the It\^o-Stratonovitch conversion formula (see Definition \ref{def:Strato}) yields that the expectation in \eqref{eq:exp.stresslet} is non-vanishing but instead (see Lemma \ref{lem:Expectations})

+In this view, the deterministic elastic stress $\sigma_e$ and the deterministic orientational diffusion $\Delta_\xi f$ arise in a somewhat similar way due to the quadratic variation of Brownian motion.